 At a recent conference, a speaker said the formula for business success is A) picking the right technologies that have a positive impact on your customer experience and B) implementing them faster than your competition.

-I couldn’t agree more.
+We couldn’t agree more.
 That said, there’s no better time than the present to put innovation and digital transformation on the IT agenda, and to get moving, you need to start to shift.
 Shift to the cloud, shift resources to innovation and shift to vendors that become partners in enabling your transformation.
 Make the time for shifts like that now and there are no limits to where you can go from there.

 As expected, unified commerce was a dominant topic at NRF 2018 – and it went well beyond speculation.
 Retail leaders who attended gained a greater sense not only of the importance of a seamless omnichannel customer experience, but also of the approaches and technologies that make it achievable.